 Download PDF version HERE

 The Freedom Challenge races are non-stop, unsupported mountain bike races along the entire Freedom Trail or sections thereof.
-The Freedom Trail runs from Pietermaritzburg to Paarl.

 Race Across South Africa (RASA) Pietermaritzburg to Diemersfontein Wine Estate, Wellington

 Race to Paarl (RTP) Willowmore to Paarl

 The rules set out below apply at all times to all riders in all events, unless otherwise stated.

 The object of the Freedom Challenge events is for participants to complete the prescribed route in the shortest possible time under their own power and without the aid of others.

 The Golden Rules are a distillation of the General Race Rules which are set out in more detail below.

 After the commencement of the race, challengers may not be transported at any time by motorized means whether forward, backward or off the trail with a vehicle or they will be disqualified.

 Golden Rule 2 - Close Gates